Prolog

 A simple matrix encryption algorithm by myself:

-I found a simple matrix symmetric encryption algorithm, that works similiar to 3DES,
+I found a simple matrix symmetric encryption algorithm, that works as simple symmetric cipher

 with NxN Matrix trans, after asking that question here on math.stackexchange.com/questions/4915786/